rtcharity/resources.eahub.org/content/events/food.md

 Food and drink during an event can motivate attendance, help people to relax, and can encourage people to stay and discuss their ideas.
 If you need to serve refreshments in a separate room, make sure it’s not too far away, as moving tends to lose people.
 In general, try to have a range of healthy and less healthy snacks and always provide plenty of accessible water.

-If you are hosting a dinner, please see here for additional tips.
+If you are hosting a dinner, please see <a target="_blank" href="https://docs.google.com/document/d/1spZ6Ohx_8GPrxoPF4l1lQsXnhJOIUu2KlbqxRQCHi4k/edit">here</a> for additional tips.

 # Dietary Restrictions